EmilHvitfeldt/fastTextR/cran-comments.md

 ## Downstream dependencies

-There are no downstream dependencies to be checked.
+There are 2 downstream dependencies to be checked.
+No issues.